Privacy Notice

 Payment Processors

-If you have chosen to make payments via Debit or Credit Card, Arrow will provide relevant information to payment processing companies to facilitate the transaction.
+If you have chosen to make payments via Debit or Credit Card, we'll provide relevant information to payment processing companies to facilitate the transaction.

 Individuals

-People are entitled to obtain copies of the personal data the Arrow holds about them.
-You can find out how to do this in Section 10 below.
+People are entitled to obtain copies of the personal data the Capquest holds about them.
+You can find out how to do this in Section 11 below.

 Where is personal data stored and sent?